From disorder to order in marching locusts

 Abstract:

-Recent models from theoretical physics have pbkp_redicted that mass-migrating animal groups may share group-level properties, irrespective of the type of animals in the group.
-One key pbkp_rediction is that as the density of animals in the group increases, a rapid transition occurs from disordered movement of individuals within the group to highly aligned collective motion.
+Recent models from theoretical physics have predicted that mass-migrating animal groups may share group-level properties, irrespective of the type of animals in the group.
+One key prediction is that as the density of animals in the group increases, a rapid transition occurs from disordered movement of individuals within the group to highly aligned collective motion.
 Understanding such a transition is crucial to the control of mobile swarming insect pests such as the desert locust.
-We confirmed the pbkp_rediction of a rapid transition from disordered to ordered movement and identified a critical density for the onset of coordinated marching in locust nymphs.
+We confirmed the prediction of a rapid transition from disordered to ordered movement and identified a critical density for the onset of coordinated marching in locust nymphs.
 We also demonstrated a dynamic instability in motion at densities typical of locusts in the field, in which groups can switch direction without external perturbation, potentially facilitating the rapid transfer of directional information.

 Año de publicación: